How To Pack Formula For Daycare

 • During packing for daycare, use a baby thermal bottle or a nice bag with ice packs, and use the formula within 2 hours.

 • If the formula will be needed after more than 2 hours or consumed several times in the day at the daycare, the powder and water should be pre-measured and packed separately to be mixed whenever needed.
-The prepared formula gets contaminated with bacteria easily and pretty fast.
+Bacteria can quickly and easily contaminate the prepared formula.

 Types Of Baby Formulas